laradock/laradock/README.md

 <a name="Intro"></a>
 ## Intro

-LaraDock strives to make the development experience easier.
+Laradock strives to make the PHP development experience easier and faster.

-It contains pre-packaged Docker Images that provides you a wonderful development environment without requiring you to install PHP, NGINX, MySQL, REDIS, and any other software on your local machine.
+It contains pre-packaged Docker Images that provides you a wonderful *development* environment without requiring you to install PHP, NGINX, MySQL, REDIS, and any other software on your machines.

 **Usage Overview:**